 Accredited radiation security assessors

-The Radiation Control Act 1990 requires that a person must not carry on any of the activities prescribed as activities of a radiation security assessor unless they have been accredited by the EPA as a Radiation Security Assessor (RSA).
+The Protection from Harmful Radiation Act 1990 requires that a person must not carry on any of the activities prescribed as activities of a radiation security assessor unless they have been accredited by the EPA as a Radiation Security Assessor (RSA).

-The Radiation Control Regulation 2013 prescribes the activities of an Radiation Security Assessor.
+The Protection from Harmful Regulation 2013 prescribes the activities of an Radiation Security Assessor.
 A Radiation Security Assessor can only undertake activities as provided in their conditions of accreditation.

 The EPA accredits individuals who:

 - are a Nationally Accredited Radiation Security Advisor accredited by Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) under the national radiation security advisors accreditation scheme.
-For further information refer to ARPANSA security of radioactive material webpage.
+For further information refer to ARPANSA security of radioactive material.
 Enquiries may also be directed to ARPANSA's Security and Community Safety Team: sourcesecurity@arpansa.gov.au.

 - provide certification of successful completion of the ARPANSA accredited course: Vocational Graduate Certificate in Radiation Security.